Making a truly easy-to-use F1.2 lens

-However, because linear-type motors don't have a speed reduction mechanism, in order to realize high-speed and high-accuracy autofocus, extremely responsive control is required.
+However, because linear-type motors don’t have a speed reduction mechanism, in order to realise high-speed and high-accuracy autofocus, extremely responsive control is required.

 Specifically, the four sensors that I mentioned earlier detect precisely the positions of the focus groups, and provide that positional data to the control system in an ultra-fast feedback cycle that boosts responsiveness.
-This also utilizes Sony's proprietary control simulation technology.
+This also utilises Sony’s proprietary control simulation technology.
 Many patterns of lens motion and stopping were thoroughly and repeatedly simulated, tested on actual hardware, and analyzed.
-Finally, tuning was performed to give a smooth actuator motion—optimal for this lens—from acceleration to braking.
+Finally tuning was performed to give a smooth actuator motion, optimal for this lens, from acceleration to braking.

 This fine control reduces drive noise and vibration to the extent that one might question whether the lens is even moving.
 The XD Linear Motors are software-controlled to deliver maximum autofocus speed and responsiveness, allowing us to create a compact lens boasting superb optical performance.

 Kikuchi: I’d also like to touch on how this F1.2 lens makes full use of the camera body’s functionality.
 Sony develops all of the essential components from the device level, including the image sensor, so cameras and lenses are developed in-house simultaneously as a total system.
 When we develop interchangeable lenses, we also anticipate future advances in bodies, to ensure that lenses will be able to extract maximum performance from future bodies.